-Richard Keble explained that following the Autism Act 2009, the National Strategy for Autism required local authorities to develop a local Autism Strategy and to appoint a lead which in Worcestershire was Elaine
+Richard Keble explained that following the Autism Act 2009, the National Strategy for Autism required local authorities to develop a local Autism Strategy and to appoint a lead commissioner which in Worcestershire was Elaine Carolan.

-Carolan.

-The Draft Autism Strategy for Adults had been developed by the Autism Strategy Partnership Group which included adults with autistic spectrum conditions, family carers, third sector partners, Worcestershire Health and Care Trust, the Council and CCGs.
-The Strategy gave the commitment by all partners to comply with national requirements.
+The strategy had been developed by the Autism Strategy Partnership Group which included adults with autistic spectrum conditions, family carers, third sector partners, Worcestershire Health and Care Trust, the Council and CCGs.
+The strategy gave the commitment by all partners to comply with national requirements.